Andrew J. Hinshaw: Political career

+Congress

 In 1972 Hinshaw entered the Republican primary for California's 39th Congressional District in the United States House of Representatives.
 The district, which had been the 35th District prior to redistricting, was represented by outspoken conservative John G. Schmitz.
 Hinshaw, considered a moderate Republican by Orange County standards, was personally recruited by President Richard Nixon, whose home in San Clemente was in the district, after Schmitz suggested that Nixon should not have returned from his 1972 visit to China.

 Hinshaw scored a considerable upset in the Republican primary election, narrowly defeating Schmitz by 2.7 percentage points.
 This was tantamount to election in what has long been considered the most Republican district in California.
 Hinshaw was reelected in 1974 but was defeated in the 1976 primary by State Assemblyman Robert Badham, who won the general election.

 Arrest and conviction

 In 1976 Hinshaw was accused of twelve counts of accepting bribes from the Tandy Corporation while he had been Assessor of Orange County as well as using county employees, staff and supplies for his 1972 Campaign for Congress.
 He was found guilty and sentenced to one to fourteen years in prison, serving eight months.